thomaskroi1996/MarioBike/README.md

 Additionally you will need an Nintendo 64 emulator and a ROM for the game.

 The frequency of hitting the acceleration button scales linearly with the power output, and the minimum power required to move is 50 W.

+I will also add functionality for a simple speed sensor, and also only HR modes.